Intelsat II F-3

 Intelsat II F-3, also known as Canary Bird was a communications satellite operated by Intelsat.
 Launched in 1967 it was operated in geostationary orbit, spending most of its operational life at a longitude of 15 degrees west.

 The third of four Intelsat II satellites to be launched, Intelsat II F-3 was built by Hughes Aircraft around the HS-303A satellite bus.
 It carried two transponders, which were powered by body-mounted solar cells generating 85 watts of power.
 The spacecraft had a mass of 162 kg at launch, decreasing through expenditure of propellant to 86 kg by the beginning of its operational life.

 Intelsat II F-3 was launched atop a Delta E1 rocket flying from Launch Complex 17B at the Cape Canaveral Air Force Station.
 The launch took place at 01:30:12 on March 23, 1967, with the spacecraft entering a geosynchronous transfer orbit.
 It fired an SVM-1 apogee motor to place itself into its operational geostationary orbit.
 The spacecraft was operated at a longitude of 15° west, over the Atlantic Ocean.
 It was briefly relocated to 35° west in 1972, but had returned to 15° west by the following year.

-It acquired the unofficial nickname Canary Bird because of the association of the mission with Maspalomas Station, the ground station which is located in the Canary Islands.
+Due to its association with the Maspalomas Station, Intelsat II F-3 acquired the unofficial nickname Canary Bird, a reference to the Canary Islands, where the station was located.

 As of February 7, 2014 the derelict Intelsat II F-3 was in an orbit with a perigee of 35716 km, an apogee of 35892 km, inclination of 5.81 degrees and an orbital period of 23.94 hours.